yzhang-gh/notes/docs/others/shell.md

   scp -r user@your.server.example.com:/path/to/foo /home/user/Desktop/
   ```

-  By not including the trailing `/` at the end of foo, you will move the directory itself (including contents), rather than only the contents of the directory.
+  By not including the trailing `/` at the end of `foo`, you will move the directory itself (including contents), rather than only the contents of the directory.

   <https://stackoverflow.com/a/21691584/8682688>
   <https://stackoverflow.com/a/11304926/8682688>